-Refer to www.ird.govt.nz (search keywords: NRWT rates) to find the NRWT rate on interest for your country of residence.
+Refer to ird.govt.nz/nrwt to find the NRWT rate on interest for your country of residence.
 Multiply that rate by the amount in Box 9B of your return and print your answer in Box 9C.

 The credits attached to the gross interest will be offset against the NRWT payable.